Future site of the

 John Ball Neighborhood is one of Grand Rapids’ neighborhoods of focus – defined as census tracts with the highest percent of Black, Indigenous, and People of Color residents and the greatest disparities across all quality-of-life indicators (education, wealth, jobs, etc.).

-The City owns about 145 acres of the former landfill and is pursuing two solar projects for the site:
+The City owns about 145 acres of the former landfill and is pursuing a nearly 2MW solar array that maximizes behind-the-meter delivery of electricity to the City’s Primary Circuit.

 What is the Primary Circuit?